 Aquaria in KLCC is an impressive state-of-the-art aquarium which my kids enjoyed even though they have already been to very similar ones in Hong Kong, Singapore, Manila, Dubai and Osaka.
-See the Petronas Twin Tower page for Aquaria opening times and admission charges.
+While you are there you must see the Petronas Twin Towers located just a short walk away.

 The KL Bird Park is one of my favourite attractions.
 It claims to have the world's largest free-flight walk-in aviary.
-A stone's throw away is the Kuala Lumpur Butterfly Park where you can wander through a steamy rain forest environment and watch thousands of spectacular butterflies fluttering freely under cavernous netting.
+Melaka Bird Park has another impressive aviary.
+A stone's throw away from KL Bird Park is the Kuala Lumpur Butterfly Park where you can wander through a steamy rain forest environment and watch thousands of spectacular butterflies fluttering freely under cavernous netting.
 If you go to Cameron Highlands, Penang or Melaka you will find similar butterfly parks.

 The mangrove swamps around Kuala Selangor are home to a number of firefly colonies whose glowing, twinkling abdomens put on a nightly show for visitors.

-It is only on for 10 days, once every two years but MAHA International Agricultural Show is a good place for kids to learn about agriculture and there are fun activities for children too.
+It is only on for 11 days, once every two years but MAHA Agricultural Show is a good place for kids to learn about agriculture and there are fun activities for children too.